-Diwali, the Hindu festival of lights, is the most popular of all the festivals from South Asia.
+Diwali is the oldest of all the festivals from South Asia.
 It is also an occasion for celebration by Jains and Sikhs.

 The festival of Diwali extends over five days.
 Because of the lights, fireworks and sweets involved, it’s a great favourite with children.
 The festival celebrates the victory of good over evil, light over darkness and knowledge over ignorance, although the actual legends that go with the festival are different in different parts of India.

 In Britain, as in India, the festival is a time for thoroughly spring-cleaning the home, wearing new clothes and most importantly, decorating buildings with fancy lights.

 The British city of Leicester is noted for its Diwali celebrations.

 DIWALI – ALSO REFERRED TO AS DEEPAVALI OR DEVALI – TRANSLATION – ROW OF LAMPS

 Diwali is an official holiday in India, Nepal, Sri Lanka, Mayanmar, Mauritius, Guyana, Trinidad and Tobago, Suriname, Malaysia, Singapore and Fiji.

 The day after the celebrations for Diwali is referred to as Gujarati Hindu is seen as the start of the New Year.

 Bhai Bij – this is the day for a sister to worship her brother.
 The brother is the family’s representation of Krishna who killed the demon Narkasura.